 What happens when the “you have to go to college to be successful” mindset is forced on a child?
 All too often, it leads to a useless degree, because it’s not always a good idea to go to college… just to go to college.
-Sure, it feels productive, but it can also be a form of procrastination and an excuses to avoid the real world for a few more years.
+Sure, it feels productive, but it can also be a form of procrastination and an excuse to avoid the real world for a few more years.

 The studies do seem to show the value of a college degree: